RelayMiner Config

 - Cost Awareness: Operators should familiarize themselves with the current

-and plan their funding accordingly, especially if they anticipate submitting a higher volume ofProofs
+proof_submission_feeand plan their funding accordingly, especially if they anticipate submitting a higher volume ofProofs.

 Which output would look like: